Bulleya

 It is considered one of the best sufi rock songs ever recorded by Junoon, and is often performed at concerts.
-The song is one of the most well known and popular track by Junoon, also listeners and critics have continued to praise "Bulleya" as one of the greatest rock songs of all time in Pakistani music industry.
+The song is one of the most popular track by Junoon, also listeners and critics have praised "Bulleya" as one of the greatest rock songs of all time in Pakistani music industry.

-In addition, a new version, named "Bulleya/Lonely Heart", with addition of English lyrics to the song featured in the soundtrack album Rock & Roll Jihad, released in 2010.
+A new version, named "Bulleya/Lonely Heart", with addition of English lyrics to the song featured in the soundtrack album Rock & Roll Jihad, was released in 2010.
 The song has also featured in several other albums by the band like Junoon for Peace (2001), United for Peace (2001) and Dewaar: The Best of Junoon (2004).

 Conception

 Background

-Bullah Ki Jaana is a Kafi written by the sufi saint Bulleh Shah, famous for his spiritual and metaphysical poetry, Bullah Ki Jaana is one of his well-known poems.
+Bullah Ki Jaana is a Kafi written by the sufi saint Bulleh Shah, who is famous for his spiritual and metaphysical poetry.
+Bullah Ki Jaana is one of his well-known poems.
 While reciting Kafis, Bulleh Shah would go on dancing continuously, till he attained the stage of haal (divine ecstasy).

 In his poem, Bullah Shah is expressing the relationship between Man and God.
 Also, Bulleh Shah contemplates the origins of mankind using himself as a metaphor.
 He expresses doubts about previously held views of the emergence of humans on Earth.
 He reasons, by referring to himself, that one can never understand the laws of nature and one's place in the Universe.